Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 Clarifying what a missing value should and should not be is quite difficult and there isn't one way of looking at it.
 True missing and NaN are different things altogether but when analysing you deal with unavailable data in both cases.
 The other question is how to store missing values?
 Nullable, sentinel, with bit or byte mask,...?

-More about this topic can be found here: https://github.com/data-apis/dataframe-api/issues/9.
+More about this topic can be found [in this issue](https://github.com/data-apis/dataframe-api/issues/9).

 Methods in the `_VaexColumn` class used for the missing data are the number of missing values `null_count` and `describe_null` which returns the missing value (or "null") representation the column dtype uses, as a tuple ``(kind, value)``.
 "Kind" can be non-nullable, NaN/NaT, sentinel value, bit mask or byte mask.
 The "value" can be the actual (sentinel) value, (0 or 1) indicating a missing value in case of a mask representation or None otherwise.